A Researchers Guide to Cross-Tabulation Analysis

 Cross-tabulation is one of the most useful analytical tools and a mainstay of the market research industry.
 Cross-tabulation analysis, also known as contingency table analysis, is most often used to analyze categorical (nominal measurement scale) data.

 For reference, a cross-tabulation is a two- (or more) dimensional table that records the number (frequency) of respondents that have the specific characteristics described in the cells of the table.
 Cross-tabulation tables provide a wealth of information about the relationship between the variables.
+Cross-tabulation analysis goes by several names in the research world including crosstab, contingency table, chi-square and data tabulation.

 Cross-tabulation analysis has its own unique language, using terms such as “banners”, “stubs”, “Chi-Square Statistic” and “Expected Values.”
 A typical cross-tabulation table comparing the two hypothetical variables “City of Residence” with “Favorite Baseball Team” is shown below.
 Are city of residence and being a fan of that team independent?
 The cells of the table report the frequency counts and percentages for the number of respondents in each cell.